1-888-517-7171

 Renewing Online: Simple and Fast

 ICBC’s online renewal platform is designed for convenience.
-For many standard policies with a single registered owner, it’s a quick and easy way to renew without visiting a branch.
-Most customers can complete their renewal in less than 10 minutes.
+For many standard, single-owner policies, it’s a fast way to renew without visiting a branch.
+Most drivers can complete their renewal in less than 10 minutes.

 Who Can Renew Online